 SD WAN News & Blogs

-John Bidgood, CTO at Systal shares our experience of developing and maintaining a future proofed SD WAN network In our last blog we posed two initial questions that need to be answered in order to maximise the benefits of software defined networks and provide support...
+John Bidgood, CTO at Systal shares our experience of developing and maintaining a future proofed SD WAN network - Part II In our last blog we posed two initial questions that need to be answered in order to maximise the benefits of software defined networks and...

 Software Defined Networking – How has SDN developed and what benefits can it bring to your business?

-John Bidgood, CTO at Systal explains the benefits of SD-WAN for your business.
-Over the last 18 months we at Systal have seen that developments in networking have reflected the industry trends for separating compute and storage.
-As such the network has tentatively...
+John Bidgood, CTO at Systal explains the benefits of SD-WAN for your business - Part I. Over the last 18 months we at Systal have seen that developments in networking have reflected the industry trends for separating compute and storage.
+As such the network has...